JANUARY

 International Day to End Impunity for Crimes against Journalists (A/RES/68/163)

 Over the last 10 years, more than 700 television and print journalists have been murdered simply for trying to share the news.
 On November 2, the United Nations remembers these individuals on the International Day to End Impunity for Crimes against Journalists.
-The event seeks to bring an end to the unpunished murder of journalists worldwide.
+The event seeks to bring an end to the unpunished crimes against journalists worldwide.

 World Tsunami Awareness Day (A/RES/70/203)

-Tsunamis can claim the lines of thousands to millions of people at a time.
-On December 22, 2015, the United Nations established November 5th as World Tsunami Awareness Day to help to educate people about the threat of tsunamis and to encourage governments to put plans in place to respond to the threat of tsunamis.
+Tsunamis can claim the lives of thousands and even millions of people.
+In 2015, the United Nations established November 5th as World Tsunami Awareness Day.
+The day is an opportunity to educate people about the threat of tsunamis and to encourage governments to put plans in place to respond to the threat of tsunamis.

-Wars impact the lives of millions of people and also cause devastation to the planet.
-On November 6th of each year, the United Nations focuses on spreading the word about the impact that armed conflicts have on the Earth through the International Day for Preventing the Exploitation of the Environment in War and Armed Conflict.
+Wars impact the lives of millions of people, but they also cause environmental devastation.
+On November 6th of each year, the United Nations focuses on spreading the word about the impact that armed conflicts have on the environment through the International Day for Preventing the Exploitation of the Environment in War and Armed Conflict.

 World Science Day for Peace and Development (UNESCO 31 C/Resolution 20)

 November 10th is World Science Day for Peace and Development, an annual event sponsored by the United Nations Educational, Scientific and Cultural Organization.
-On this day, UNESCO seeks to promote the furthering of scientific inquiry in order to positively affect the global community and promote peace and prosperity.
+On this day, UNESCO seeks to promote the furthering of scientific inquiry as a tool for peace, development, and global prosperity.

 World Diabetes Day (A/RES/61/225)